 If not, there’s plenty to explore in Sapporo; stay warm by navigating through the city’s underground walkways and make your way to Susukino, the city’s largest entertainment district.
 There, have ramen Sapporo-style and top off your meal with some good ol’ Sapporo beer.
 With your belly full and heart warm, you’ll soon be ready to take on the city’s many other offerings.

-With the second option on JTB’s Hokkaido Special, you’ll be heading to Niseko in pure comfort with a convenient transfer from Sapporo arranged for you.
+For our second itinerary, you’ll be heading to Niseko in pure comfort with a convenient transfer from Sapporo arranged for you.
 Named the ‘powder capital’ of Japan, the quality of snow in Niseko is among the finest in the world, and attracts thousands of visitors eager to ski down the area’s various runs.
 The array of terrain and ski facilities available in the region means beginners need not fret, while seasoned skiers and snowboarders can also explore more secluded, rugged locations.

 No matter what you end up trying, know that there’s always a hot onsen experience waiting for you back at the Greenleaf Niseko!